Charu Lata Hogg is visiting Michael D. Palm fellow at the Williams Institute and is the founder and project director of All Survivors Project.

-She has briefed government and United Nations representatives on the human rights and political situation in Mynamar (Burma), Sri Lanka, Nepal and India at the Human Rights Council in Geneva; the UN Security Council Working Group in children and armed conflict in New York; and the European Union Parliament in Brussels.
+Charu has briefed UN member states on the human rights and political situation in Myanmar (Burma), Sri Lanka, Nepal and India at the Human Rights Council in Geneva; the UN Security Council Working Group on Children and Armed Conflict in New York; and the European Parliament in Brussels.

-She has conducted in-depth research on sexual violence in Sri Lanka and provided expert evidence to the UK Upper Tribunal on the Country Guidance case on Sri Lanka in 2013.
+She has conducted in-depth research on sexual violence in Sri Lanka, and provided expert evidence to the UK Upper Tribunal Country Guidance case on Sri Lanka in 2013.

 - Domestic politics in Sri Lanka, Bangladesh, Nepal and India

 - Human rights issues in South Asia

 - Security issues in Bangladesh, Sri Lanka and Nepal

 - Children and armed conflict

 |Dec 2016 -||Visiting Michael D. Palm Fellow at Williams Institute, UCLA School of Law|